-Type: IMGLIST GV4 FORM=BAND;IMGLIST TI.4 FORM=BAND
+Type: IMGLIST RTGOESR/FD.-1 BAND=2 FORM=BAND;IMGLIST TI.4 FORM=BAND

-Notice that the second image now has a different center lat/lon and is a different size than the original image.
+Notice that the remapped image now has a different center lat/lon and is a different size than the original image.

 3. Show frame 1.
 Display the images in frames 1 and 2 centered over Washington DC.
 Draw a map of dashed lat/lon lines in color 3 on each image.
 You will learn more about the MAP command in the Graphics and the Cursor lesson.